 Lectures are delivered by experts from all the major pathology specialties, including gynaecological, respiratory and soft tissue pathology.
 The speakers often use case examples to supplement their talks, and each year they provide additional material which helps to ensure attendees keep up to date with the latest research developments in the field; make sure you attend each year!

 The next Molecular Pathology Study Day due to take place on Tuesday 10 November 2020.

 - Introduction to Molecular Pathology – what do we mean, what do you need to know, and why?

 - Bone and Soft Tissue Pathology

 The study day provides an opportunity for attendees to learn more about how to tackle some of the complex specimens that they may encounter in their departments.

 The study day will be of benefit to those perhaps just beginning their careers in Histopathology, as well as more senior trainees looking for revision opportunities ahead of the FRCPath Part 2 examination.

 Presentations are delivered by top histopathologists in the field with plenty of diagrams, hints and tips to demonstrate important principles.

-The next Approach to Cut Up Study Day due to take place on Tuesday 10 March 2020 has been postponed.
-Further dates to follow shortly.
+The next Approach to Cut Up Study Day due to take place on Wednesday 11 November 2020.

 - General Points, Ethos and Tools